Enowiz777/community-app.v1/README.md

 - Mix of Promise and Async...await
 - Learned about PRomise and Async and written on the note.
 - Try using Async...await always be consistent.

+20220901

+- Create a form that takes in the Title and Description
+- Make the Title and Desciption gets printed on the page as they submit.
+  - Maybe change the font and styles to make it readible.
+- Date posted should automatically be generated.